-- Better to Die Than Be Killed: Subverted in Decline And Fall; Grimes, who is an example of The Barnum, tells of "landing in the soup" (an Unusual Euphemism for being caught engaged in homosexual conduct) during World War One and being placed in a room and given a loaded revolver and some whiskey to settle his nerves, so that a court martial could be avoided and the official story would be that he died in combat.
+- Better to Die Than Be Killed: Subverted in Decline And Fall; Grimes, who is an example of The Barnum, tells of "landing in the soup" (an Unusual Euphemism for being caught engaged in homosexual conduct) during World War I and being placed in a room and given a loaded revolver and some whiskey to settle his nerves, so that a court martial could be avoided and the official story would be that he died in combat.
 After debating this course of action, he decides he would rather live and is found roaring drunk when his fellow soldiers re-enter the room.

 - Blitz Evacuees: In Put Out More Flags, the protagonist makes money off of an abominable group of urchins by leaving them with different families and then blackmailing the families into removing them from their home.

 - Bulungi: Azania from Black Mischief, often interpreted as a stand-in for inter-war Ethiopia.

 - Captured by Cannibals: In Black Mischief, the black tribesman are cannibals in the fictional East African country in which the novel is set.